Deep-Mind-Hive/LSTM/README.md

         from keras.layers import LSTM, Dense
         import numpy as np

-2. define your maximum feature length
+2. Define your maximum feature length

         max_features = 1024

 3. Building model
-    1. create the instance of the sequential model
+    1. Create the instance of the sequential model
-    2. on that instance add a Embedding layer with maximum vocab size and dimention of output.
+    2. On that instance add a Embedding layer with maximum vocab size and dimention of output.
-    3. now add a layer of LSTM with 128 units.
+    3. Now add a layer of LSTM with 128 units.
     4. For regularization we have to add a dropout layer with whatever percentage you want to drop.
     5. At last we have to compile the model for taining with loss function as binary cross entropy, optimizer as rmsprop(utilizes the magnitude of recent gradients to normalize the gradients.).